 Best Calisthenics Apps in 2026

 The calisthenics app market has matured significantly.
 Whether you are chasing your first pull-up or training for a full planche, there is now an app tailored to your exact stage.
-We spent weeks testing 11 of the most popular options side by side, evaluating their progression systems, exercise libraries, user experience, and pricing.
+We compared 9 of the most popular options, evaluating their progression systems, exercise libraries, user experience, and pricing.
 Here is what we found.

 Quick Comparison Table